 The following file modes are related to transaction mode:

-With the FairCom DB Server or single-user mode you can specify the method of transaction management for a file.
+With the FairCom Server or single-user mode you can specify the method of transaction management for a file.
 Transaction management is discussed in more detail in Data Integrity. ctLOGIDX should only be applied to index files, not data files.

 Mirroring Skip Mode